 Just a Taste of the Films You’ll See

 Don’t want to feel like you’ve spent an entire weekend in front of a screen?
 CICFF has you covered there, too.
 In addition to the great films from around the world, you can register your little ones (ages 3 & up) for special workshops to dive deeper into the filmmaking world.
-Workshops are still being finalized and details will be released leading up to the fest, so be sure to check the schedule often!
+Workshops are still being finalized and details will be released leading up to the fest.

 Sample workshops from last year include: